peroni70/peroni70.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm a grad student at MIT in the <a href="https://orc.mit.edu/" target="_blank">Operations Research Center</a> (ORC) where I am extremely fortunate to be advised by Professor <a href="https://www.dbertsim.mit.edu/" target="_blank">Dimitris Bertsimas</a>.
+I'm a Ph.D. student at MIT in the <a href="https://orc.mit.edu/" target="_blank">Operations Research Center</a> (ORC) where I am extremely fortunate to be advised by Professor <a href="https://www.dbertsim.mit.edu/" target="_blank">Dimitris Bertsimas</a>.
 I'm currently focused on building interpretable, multi-modal, and robust machine learning systems for high-stakes decision making, especially in the healthcare domain.

 Before joining MIT, I was a Machine Learning Engineer at <a href="https://www.enolink.com/#top-hero" target="_blank">Enolink</a>, a Healthcare AI start-up based out of Cambridge, MA.
 There, I had the opportunity to work with a great group of people on designing and deploying clinical decision support systems.
 Prior to that, I was a software engineer in machine learning at Capital One working on applied NLP projects, building intelligent search and recommendation systems.
 I received a B.A. in Mathematics from Cornell in the Spring of 2020, with concentrations in Applied Mathematics and Computer Science.